Do you want your leaders to be cared for well and to serve safely and wisely?

 A two-way commitment?

 We believe commitment to best practice in leader care and conduct requires the involvement of more than just the senior leaders.
 We want to encourage whole congregations or staff teams to grow, together with their leaders, towards deep and caring relationships in which leaders can lead joyfully and those they lead can have confidence in them.
 We warmly encourage leaders to engage their congregations and teams in a vision and commitments for spiritually healthy leaders and leadership culture.
-Your donation to Living Leadership may even serve as a pointer to that aim and we have intentionally set suggested donations at £1 per person per leader as a way to indicate investment from the whole church in this aim.
+Your donation to Living Leadership may even serve as a pointer to that aim and we have intentionally set suggested donations at levels relating to the number of people as a way to indicate investment from the whole church or organisation in this aim.

 Can denominations register?